AP1gi0n/DULAand_DiscordBot/README.md

 # DULAand_DiscordBot
-DULA&amp;/DULAand is an Administrative and Interactive discord bot that is written in  C++ and uses the D++ Discord API Library Developed by brainboxdotcc
+DULA&amp;/DULAand is an Administrative and Interactive discord bot that is written in  C++ and uses the D++ Discord API Library Developed by brainboxdotcc.
+If any error occurs please notify me at my email Aaron.Lewis@live.longwood.edu .
+This is my first time uploading to github so im sure theres bound to be errors.
+NOTE!: The program provided is an early version of DULA& called glitterbot which was designed for a project in my CMSC 162 class.
+DULAand is still in development and glitterbot does not represent the final product.
+Additionally files that were part of the lab being conducted are present and can be ignored.